madoublet/hashedit/README.md

 ### What if you could append #edit to the end of a URL to edit it?

 Hashedit aims to make that notion a reality.
 It is a framework agnostic WYSIWYG editor for static web sites.
 Hashedit supports inline rich text editing; the creation and destruction of HTML blocks (and elements); editing of links and images; and drag-and-drop reordering powered by the fantastic Sortable Library.
-Hashedit is built in plain JS with just the Sortable dependency.
+Hashedit is built in plain JS with just the Sortable and Dropzone dependency.

 ### Status